About the project

 Company Drinks is art in the shape of a community enterprise, organized around a collective production cycle, from growing to picking, making, trading and reinvesting.

-Company Drinks started in 2014 in the east London Borough of Barking & Dagenham, with the simple invitation to go picking again, but this time we would keep what we pick and make our drinks.
+Company Drinks started in 2014 in the east London Borough of Barking & Dagenham, with the simple invitation to go picking again, but this time, people would keep what they pick and make their own drinks.
 Recent shifts in demographics (multi-ethnic society) and geography (no more clear rural-urban divides) are reflected in who goes picking today and where we go picking.
-Every year more than 1200 locals come to trips in their urban neighborhoods and nearby farms.
-We produce an annual range of 20.000 drinks, which are sold locally for £1 and in central London for £3.
+Every year, more than 1200 locals come on trips to their urban neighbourhoods and nearby farms.
+An annual range of 20.000 drinks is produced and sold locally for £1 and in central London for £3.

 About the artist

 International artist initiative Myvillages (since 2003) addresses the evolving relationships between the rural and the urban through their work rurally and in the art world, e.g., at the V&A Museum, Gallery for Contemporary Art Leipzig and Moscow Biennial.
 Böhm has a specific interest in the production of public space and economy as a cultural realm.
 Related projects are Park Products for the Serpentine Gallery, Trade Show for Eastside Projects Birmingham and Company Drinks at Frieze London.